Huawei: History of Huawei phones

 In July 2003, Huawei established their handset department and by 2004, Huawei shipped their first phone, the C300.
 The U626 was Huawei's first 3G phone in June 2005 and in 2006, Huawei launched the first Vodafone-branded 3G handset, the V710.
 The U8220 was Huawei's first Android smartphone and was unveiled in MWC 2009.
 At CES 2012, Huawei introduced the Ascend range starting with the Ascend P1 S. At MWC 2012, Huawei launched the Ascend D1.
 In September 2012, Huawei launched their first 4G ready phone, the Ascend P1 LTE.
 At CES 2013, Huawei launched the Ascend D2 and the Ascend Mate.
 At MWC 2013, the Ascend P2 was launched as the world's first LTE Cat4 smartphone.
 In June 2013, Huawei launched the Ascend P6 and in December 2013, Huawei introduced Honor as a subsidiary independent brand in China.
 At CES 2014, Huawei launched the Ascend Mate2 4G in 2014 and at MWC 2014, Huawei launched the MediaPad X1 tablet and Ascend G6 4G smartphone.
 Other launched in 2014 included the Ascend P7 in May 2014, the Ascend Mate7, the Ascend G7 and the Ascend P7 Sapphire Edition as China's first 4G smartphone with a sapphire screen.

 In January 2015, Huawei discontinued the "Ascend" brand for its flagship phones, and launched the new P series with the Huawei P8.
 Huawei also partnered with Google to build the Nexus 6P which was released in September 2015.

 In May 2018, Huawei stated that they will no longer allow unlocking the bootloader of their phones to allow installing third party system software or security updates after Huawei stops them.

-The current models in the P and Mate lines, the Mate 40, Mate 40 Pro, Mate 40 5G, Mate 40 Pro 5G, P40, P40 Pro, Mate 30, Mate 30 Pro, Mate 30 5G, Mate 30 Pro 5G, P30, P30 Pro, Mate 20, Mate 20 Pro and Mate 20 X were released in 2018 and 2019.
-The P30 lineup is the most recent to include Google-certified Android with Google Play.

-Huawei is currently the most well-known international corporation in China and a pioneer of the 5G mobile phone standard, which will be used globally in the next years.
+Huawei is currently the most well-known international corporation in China and a pioneer of the 5G mobile phone standard, which has come to be used globally in the last few years.

-In May 2022, Huawei Mate Xs 2 goes global.
-Mate Xs 2 is set to arrive to European markets in June.